 There is great benefit for young people in learning about the Free Churches' role in the development of Christianity and of society, as well as in broadening their understanding of the diversity of Christian traditions.
 In this respect, resources for learning are generally not as good as they could be: there is little reference to nonconformism in published text books.
+Mention Reforming Christianity.

 The people of the Free Churches are motivated to take an interest because of their faith.
 Other people in the education process are motivated in different ways.
-All are seeking, in partnership, to provide the best, most creative, challenging and realistic educational opportunities to all individuals, their families and their communities.
+Whatever the motivation, it is necessary to seek, in partnership, to provide the best, most creative, challenging and realistic educational opportunities to all individuals, their families and their communities.